-Shared memory parallel computers are an important part of high performance computing today and will continue to be so for many years.
-A significant number of these machines are programmed using a conventional language, modified to contain some form of explicit parallelism (e.g. fork, doall) and some form of explicit synchronization (e.g. join, semaphores).
-Sometimes these programs are intended to be deterministic, but due to synchronization errors are nondeterministic (i.e. contain race conditions).
-Other programs are intended to be nondeterministic (at least at some level - this is discussed further later).
+Parallel computers are an important part of high performance computing today and will continue to be so for many years.
+A significant number of these machines are programmed using a conventional language with extensions for some form of explicit parallelism and synchronization (e.g. doall or fork with message passing).
+Many of these programs are intended to be deterministic, but due to synchronization errors are nondeterministic.
+Other programs are intended to be nondeterministic, at least at some level.
 In both cases it may be desirable to identify the sources of nondeterminism.
 This is particularly useful for programs that were intended to be deterministic but might also be useful for intentionally nondeterministic programs provided the information about sources of nondeterminism is presented in a suitable manner.

-Informally, a "race" exists between two program events if they conflict (e.g. one reads and the other writes the same memory location) and their execution order depends on how the threads (or tasks) are scheduled (a formal definition is given in Section 2).
+Informally, a race exists between two program events if they conflict (e.g. one reads and the other writes the same memory location) and their execution order depends on how the threads1 are scheduled.
+The formal definition of a race is given in the appendix.
+The appendix also contains a structural breakdown of races into four groups.